al2na/researchBlog/template/posts/2014_02_20_package_dev_documentation.md

 When you do `Build & Reload` (or `install`), the required `Rd` file will be generated automatically, and upon `Reload`ing the package, you will have full access to your documentation, and tab completion of your new function, along with descriptions of the parameters if you are using `RStudio`.
 Note, if you are not using `RStudio`, then you should do `document` to re-generate `Rd` files prior to doing `install`.

 This particular workflow is how I now work in `R`, for almost every project that includes **any** self written functions, including analysis projects.
 Why I use this (and not another format such as [ProjectTemplate](http://www.johnmyleswhite.com/notebook/2010/08/26/projecttemplate/)) is another post, hopefully soon.

+Updated 2014.02.21: Note that the original post mentioned `roxygen` instead of `roxygen2`.
+Thanks Carl for pointing that out.
+You should use `roxygen2` for documentation.